 The use of AI models, particularly ChatGPT, in the education sector has evoked mixed feelings among educators (Lo, 2023).
 Some educators view ChatGPT as a progressive step toward the future of education and scientific research.
 It can provide individualized training and personal guidance to students, helping to improve their performance, flourishing, and equipping them with skills for future challenges.
-ChatGPT can serve as a virtual tutor to aid learners in self-directed learning, assisting them in setting specific learning goals and designing personalized learning plans.
+ChatGPT can serve as a virtual tutor to aid learners in self-directed learning plans.
 It can also identify relevant resources based on learners' various learning styles (Lin, 2023).
 Additionally, it can monitor and assess learners' performance by providing feedback on their progress, offering personalized recommendations or learning strategies to improve their learning in a meaningful and constructive way (Halaweh, 2023).